Violator (comics)

-Violator (also referred to at times as The Violator) is a supervillain who appears in the Spawn comic books published by Image Comics.
+Violator (also referred to at times as The Violator) is a supervillain who appears in the Spawn comic books published by Image Comics as one of the main antagonists.
 The character first appeared in Spawn #2 (cover-dated May 1992) and was created by writer-artist Todd McFarlane.
-He is by far the most recurring villain of the series and Spawn's archenemy.
-He is also the maker of the Hellspawns, hence, he trains and keeps tabs on them.

 In 2009, Violator was ranked as IGN's 97th-greatest comic book villain of all time.

 Publication history

-Violator first appears in Spawn #2.
+Violator first appears in Spawn #2 (May 1992).
 He is a regular character in the Spawn series.
 In the mid nineties, he appears in his own three-issue miniseries Violator, written by Alan Moore.

 Fictional character biography

 Violator is the oldest and most powerful of five hell-born demons known as the Phlebiac Brothers, and his main purpose is to guide Hellspawns towards fulfilling Malebolgia's desire: to cultivate evil souls on Earth for Hell's army.
 He has been Hell's guide for multiple Hellspawn, his latest charge being the current Spawn, Al Simmons.
 However, Violator views humanity as weak and so asserts that demons should lead the armies of Hell, not Spawn.
 Accordingly, much of his terrestrial activities, sanctioned by Hell or not, are aimed at proving his superiority to his master.
-The Violator's current disguise is that of Clown, a 3'10" overweight, balding man with menacing face-paint and four fingers on each hand.
+The Violator's current humanoid disguise is that of Clown, a 3'10" overweight, balding man with menacing face-paint and three fingers on each hand.
 The Violator is not a demon to be taken lightly: he has shown many times that he is more than a match for a young Hellspawn.
 His hands are tied by his role, though, as he cannot kill a Spawn without an order from his superiors.
 His role is not to kill the Hellspawn, but to weaken them and cause them to waste their powers in wreaking havoc.
 His chief purpose is to groom and prepare the young Hellspawn for their service in Satan's army.
 He has been killed multiple times, each time to be returned to Hell and reanimated by his master.